ShadowTheHedgehogHacking/ShdTH-Reloaded/README.md

 Reloaded is for the USA GameCube version, playable via Dolphin emulator (recommended), Nintendont for Wii / Wii U, and Swiss for GameCube (untested).

-Reloaded is still in-progress.
-The project goals are listed below, and are at varying levels of completeness.
-A more verbose and detailed changelist will be made once the first release is finalized.
+The main features are below, with a more complete changelist being included in the download.

 ## Less Tedious Gameplay
 The primary goal is to make the game less tedious and annoying, both on a short and long term scale.
 This is mainly accomplished by: